awsbpfeiff/Systems-Manager-Labs/Lab_16_SessionManager-PortForward.md

 1. Log in with your Administrator user and password

-    a.
-If you switch back to your console you will see the latest message is "Connection accepted for session -- Meaning you established a connection with the remote service on the defined local port in your command
+    - If you switch back to your console you will see the latest message is "Connection accepted for session -- Meaning you established a connection with the remote service on the defined local port in your command